Header images courtesy of Henry (via Facebook) and Graceland

-Classic Southern dishes like mac and cheese, barbecued ribs, and honey-smothered buttermilk biscuits may not be the childhood comfort food most Hongkongers grew up on, but their fulfilling appeal is universal.
-Hailing from the southern states of America, Southern soul food is characterised by its slow-cooking techniques, barbecue-centric dishes, and rich, homestyle flavours—all the right makings for a food coma-inducing affair!
+Classic Southern dishes like mac and cheese, barbecued ribs, and honey-smothered buttermilk biscuits may not be the comfort foods most Hongkongers grew up on, but their fulfilling appeal is universal.
+Hailing from the southern states of America, Southern soul food is characterised by its slow-cooking techniques, barbecue-centric dishes, and rich flavours—all the right makings for a food coma-inducing affair!
 If you are ready to take a trip down south (and a nap right after), here’s where to find the best Southern food in Hong Kong.

-Come to The Cheesecake Factory for their titular speciality, but stay for their elevated renderings of Southern classics!
-Browse through their winding menu—which covers all sorts of regional American fare, including a sizable offering of Southern staples—for the crowd-pleasing fried macaroni and cheese balls ($138), coated in crispy crumbs and slathered in a creamy marinara sauce, creating a satisfying combination of textures.
+Come to The Cheesecake Factory for the titular speciality, but stay for the elevated renderings of Southern classics!
+Browse through the restaurant’s winding menu—which covers all sorts of regional American fare, including a sizable offering of Southern staples—for the crowd-pleasing fried macaroni and cheese balls ($138), coated in crispy crumbs and slathered in a creamy marinara sauce, creating a satisfying combination of textures.

-Further whet your appetite with the likes of gravy-doused chicken & biscuits ($218), the spicy Louisiana chicken pasta ($188), and mouth-watering meatloaf ($248).
+Further whet your appetite with the likes of gravy-doused chicken and biscuits ($218), the spicy Louisiana chicken pasta ($188) for a Southern twist on Italian-American fare, and the mouth-watering meatloaf ($248).
 A friendly word of advice: Portions served here are as big and bold as the food, so arrive with a few hungry friends and prepare to share!

 The Cheesecake Factory, Shop G102, Gateway Arcade, Harbour City, 25 Canton Road, Tsim Sha Tsui | (+852) 2791 6628

 With four house-made sauces to add to your plate, you are in for a truly euphoric barbecue experience!
-Don’t forget to pair your meaty mains with the crispy loaded tater tots ($88), New Orleans slaw ($68), or jalapeño cornbread ($68), which is cooled down with a zingy lime and herb sour cream.
+Pair your mains with the loaded tater tots ($88), New Orleans slaw ($68), or jalapeño cornbread ($68), which is cooled down with a zingy lime and herb sour cream.

 Smoke & Barrel, 32 Wyndham Street, Central | (+852) 2866 2120